gdolsson/gdolsson.github.io/links.md

   - [Pint](https://pint.readthedocs.io/en/stable/) Python package to define, operate and manipulate physical quantities: the product of a numerical value and a unit of measurement
   - [unyt](https://pypi.org/project/unyt/) A package for handling numpy arrays with units
   - [Pendulum](https://pendulum.eustace.io/) Drop-in replacement for the standard datetime class, manipulate datetimes with ease
+  - [WakePy](https://github.com/mikeckennedy/wakepy) Simple cross-platform wakelock written in Python.
+Keeps your computer from going to sleep